LLM Platform Security: Applying a Systematic Evaluation Framework to OpenAI's ChatGPT Plugins: Attack surface between plugins

 \textbf{Risk impact.} Successful functionality squatting will allow a plugin to deprive other plugins or online services of users, leading to loss in revenue.
 Plugin might also be able to trick users into sharing their data.
 Additionally, if the plugin is unable to fulfill the offered service, it could cause harm to users in several ways.

 \textbf{Evidence of risk.} Lexi Shopper~\cite{lexishopper_plugin} recommends products from Amazon.com and mentions the word ``Amazon'' in its functionality description.
-Because of the presence of the word ``Amazon'', user prompts which even specify to not use any third party service are routed to Lexi Shopper, as it can be seen in our partial interaction with the plugin in Figure~\ref{fig:lexishopper}. \href{https://github.com/llm-platform-security/chatgpt-plugin-eval/blob/main/lexishopper-interaction.pdf}{Lexi Shopper interaction link}\footnote{\href{https://github.com/llm-platform-security/chatgpt-plugin-eval/blob/main/lexishopper-interaction.pdf}{https://github.com/llm-platform-security/chatgpt-plugin-eval/blob/main/lexishopper-interaction.pdf}} provides complete interaction with the plugin.
-This analysis was conducted on June 09, 2023.
+Because of the presence of the word ``Amazon'', user prompts which even specify to not use any third party service are routed to Lexi Shopper, as it can be seen in our partial interaction with the plugin in Figure~\ref{fig:lexishopper}. \href{https://github.com/llm-platform-security/chatgpt-plugin-eval/blob/main/lexishopper-interaction.pdf}{Lexi Shopper interaction link}~\cite{lexishopper-interaction} provides complete interaction with the plugin.
+Analysis conducted on June 09, 2023.

 In another example, two plugins Jio~\cite{JioCopilot_plugin} and Tira~\cite{tirabeauty_plugin} offer service to shop from \url{tirabeauty.com}.
 Tira is hosted by \url{tirabeauty.com} whereas Jio is hosted by \url{jiocommerce.io}, a third-party e-commerece service that allows users to shop from several online shops.
-In case a user enables both of the plugins and even specifies that it wants to shop from Tira, their queries are routed to the third-party service, i.e., Jio, instead of the first-party service, i.e., Tira. \href{https://github.com/llm-platform-security/chatgpt-plugin-eval/blob/main/tira-jio-interaction.pdf}{Tira and Jio interaction link}\footnote{\href{https://github.com/llm-platform-security/chatgpt-plugin-eval/blob/main/tira-jio-interaction.pdf}{https://github.com/llm-platform-security/chatgpt-plugin-eval/blob/main/tira-jio-interaction.pdf}} provides complete interaction with these plugins.
-This analysis was conducted on July 27, 2023.
+In case a user enables both of the plugins and even specifies that it wants to shop from Tira, their queries are routed to the third-party service, i.e., Jio, instead of the first-party service, i.e., Tira. \href{https://github.com/llm-platform-security/chatgpt-plugin-eval/blob/main/tira-jio-interaction.pdf}{Tira and Jio interaction link}~\cite{tira-jio-interaction} provides complete interaction with these plugins.
+Analysis conducted on July 27, 2023.

-\textbf{Observation.} Our findings indicate that plugins could hijack prompts intended for other online service, even when that service is integrated by the user.
-These interactions further highlight the challenge in tackling cyber squatting for natural language based plugin interfaces, that we alluded to in Risk~\ref{attack:plugin-squatting}.
+\textbf{Observation.} Our findings indicate that plugins could hijack prompts intended for other services, even when that service is integrated by the user.
+These interactions further highlight the challenge in tackling squatting for natural language based interfaces, that we alluded to in Risk~\ref{attack:plugin-squatting}.

 \end{attack}